 - 1. The UP system will not apply to first-year students.
-The system focuses exclusively on the upper division.
+The system focuses exclusively onthe upper division.

 - 2. Upper division courses eligible for proficiency points:

-- 200. Constitutional Law I (Required Course)
+- LAW 200.
+Constitutional Law: Government Structure (formerly Constitutional Law I) (Required Course)

-- 201. Constitutional Law II (Required Course)
+- LAW 201.
+Constitutional Law: Individual Rights (formerly Constitutional Law II) (Required Course)

-- 248. Business Organizations
+- LAW 248 Business Organizations

-- 281. Wills & Trusts
+- LAW 281.
+Wills & Trusts

-- 290. Community Property
+- LAW 290.
+Community Property

-- 302. Professional Responsibility (Required Course)
+- LAW 302.
+Professional Responsibility (Required Course)

-- 310. Criminal Procedure: Investigation
+- LAW 310.
+Criminal Procedure: Investigation

-- 311. Criminal Procedure: Adjudication

-- 320. Evidence (Required Course)
+- LAW 320.
+Evidence (Required Course)

-- 324. Remedies
+- LAW 324.
+Remedies

-- 540. Advanced Torts
+- LAW 540.
+Advanced Torts

-- 543. Real Estate Conveyancing
+- LAW 543.
+Real Estate Conveyancing

+- 3. The minimum grade necessary to earn a point: Students must receive a C+ or better in an UP-eligible course to earn one UP point.

+- 4. Expected number of UP points: Students are expected to earn at least 4 points in UP-eligible courses.
+A student must continue attempting to earn UP points each semester until they have earned 4 points.
+In the final semester, a student who has not earned four points must enroll in either one or two UP eligible courses such that the student is able to satisfy the policy.
+If the